 Temperature and Rainfall

-The temperature for Puerto Maldonado generally stays between 30 – 33°C (86 – 91°F) during the day and 19 – 22°C (66 – 72°F) at night with only slight monthly change aside for the cold fronts mentioned above.
+The temperature for Puerto Maldonado generally stays between 30 – 33°C (86 – 91°F) during the day.
+And this falls to 19 – 22°C (66 – 72°F) at night with only slight monthly change.
+This is aside from the cold fronts mentioned above.

 Months for Wildlife Viewing

-As one of the most biodiverse protected areas on Earth, the protected areas accessible from Puerto Maldonado, such as the Tambopata National Reserve and Manu National Park, are full of incredible wildlife sighting opportunities.
-As both of these protected areas are accessible from Puerto Maldonado, you can see our guide to choosing Manu National Park or Tambopata National Reserve for your Amazon Tour.
+Both of these protected areas are accessible from Puerto Maldonado.
+You can see our guide to choosing Manu National Park or Tambopata National Reserve for your Amazon Tour.

-The contrast between this area and many other parts of the Amazon Rainforest is the amount of accessible clay licks where parrots e.g. magnificent macaws and other birds, as well as mammals, come to eat clay for its medicinal properties.
-These areas present guests with incredible chances to see hundreds of brightly colored parrots feeding at one time.
+A unique feature for this section of Amazon Rainforest is the amount clay licks.
+These are where colorful parrots and other birds, as well as mammals, come to eat clay for its medicinal properties.
+The areas offer you incredible chances to see hundreds of brightly colored parrots visiting the clay.

-Trees around Puerto Maldonado fruit in the wet season (October/November to March/April), which coincides with macaw activity at the clay licks.
-Many different animals from monkeys in Tambopata to parrots feed on this seasonal buffet and can be more easily seen in the forest.
+Trees around Puerto Maldonado fruit in the wet season (October/November to March/April).
+This coincides with macaw activity at the clay licks.

-However, many people regard the dry season (April/May to November/December) as a good time to see wildlife because rainforest animals concentrate around fewer and smaller pools of terrestrial water.
-There is also less water to hide many aquatic and semi-aquatic animals, such as river dolphins, anaconda and caiman making them more easily seen.
+However, many people regard the dry season (April/May to November/December) as a good time to see wildlife.
+This is because animals concentrate around fewer and smaller pools of terrestrial water.
+There is also less water to hide aquatic and semi-aquatic animals.
+These include river giant otters, anaconda and caiman making them more easily seen.